Vauban-Cloud/smartsearch/README.md

 // Editor's authentication credentials
 //
-// LEAVE EMPTY TO DISABLE EDITOR
+// LEAVE $USERNAME and/or $HASHEDPASS EMPTY TO DISABLE THE EDITOR

 // best practice: change me...
 $USERNAME = "admin";